 Are dislocated ribs common?

-Dislocated ribs are common, yet they are one of the most under-studied, under-researched aspect of the human skeletal system.
+Dislocated ribs are common, yet they are one of the most under-studied, under-researched aspects of the human skeletal system.
 The application of a hot/cold compress would reduce the inflammation on some occasions.

 Are dislocated ribs dangerous?